Skip to Content

 • Duration: 1-1/2 to 4 hours | Cost: USD 9.50 entrance fee, USD 40.00 for the San Gervasio tour with chocolate tasting

-San Gervasio may not be as impressive as Chichen Itza, but at 11 miles from San Miguel, it’s a hidden gem on Cozumel IslandLocated in a bug-filled jungle, participants should use mosquito repellent as well as sunscreen.
+Mayan ruins are a popular draw for visitors to Mexico.
+San Gervasio may not be as impressive as Chichen Itza, but at 11 miles from San Miguel, it’s a hidden gem on the island.

 Dating back to 100 BC, San Gervasio was home to Ixchel, the goddess of fertility and midwifery.
 In ancient times, young women traveled to this religious site to worship the goddess.

 There are several ways to access the Cozumel ruin.
-Travelers can take a taxi from Cozumel and pay an entrance fee of US 9.50.
+Travelers can take a taxi from Cozumel and pay a small entrance fee.
 The optional guide of US 20.00 is well worth the money, and you’ll learn the history of the ruin and the people who lived there.

 2. Swim With Dolphins